KanteronSystems/blogen/content/post/2020-03-31-donating-masks.md

 ---

-Kanteron Systems donated today a bath of N95 respirators and surgical masks to help local health authorities fight the CoViD-19 pandemic.
+Kanteron Systems donated today a batch of N95 respirators and surgical masks to help local health authorities fight the CoViD-19 pandemic.

 <!--more-->